Giggles3237/bmw-app/README.md

    information for payroll (Salesperson report) and for summarising vehicle output (Unit report).
 Each salesperson can view only their own performance by supplying their salesperson ID.
+4. **User Management** – The application now includes a complete user authentication system with role-based access control.
+Users can have different roles (admin, manager, salesperson, finance, viewer) and may or may not be associated with salesperson records.

 ## Project structure